Livestock & Grazing

 Baseline Feed Intake

-The script workflow/scripts/prepare_feed_baseline.py produces processing/{name}/feed_baseline_uncalibrated.csv.
+The script workflow/scripts/prepare_feed_baseline.py produces processing/{name}/feed_baseline.csv.

 Data Sources